 Second, if your data does reveal that face to face meetings truly do fill the top of the funnel with new opportunities than what lever must sales managers be pulling to drive more face to face meetings?
 Is it simply more phone calls or do we need to look deeper into the data?

 Make sure you understand the correlation between the metrics you’re tracking.
-Properly armed with this insight sales leaders can then drive the desired sales behaviors in their sales training and new hire orientation programs.
+Properly armed with this insight sales leaders can then drive the desired sales behaviors in their sales onboarding program.